SAP-samples/teched2022-DA261/README.md

 1. Open the [welcome page](https://account.hanatrial.ondemand.com/trial/#/home/trial) and go to your trial account.
     ![](images/go-to-trial.png)
 2. Enter the subaccount and then select the dev space.
-3. Click SAP HANA Cloud from the left navigation bar.
+3. Click **SAP HANA Cloud** from the left navigation bar.
-4. Click the button Create in the top right and select SAP HANA Cloud, SAP HANA Database to invoke the Create Instance wizard.
+4. Click the button **Create** in the top right and select SAP HANA Cloud, SAP HANA Database to invoke the Create Instance wizard.
     > Only one instance of a HANA Cloud database can be created in trial or free tier accounts.
 If you already have a SAP HANA Cloud database instance created, it can be used.

     ![](images/create-hana-instance.png)
-5. Choose SAP HANA Cloud, SAP HANA Database and click the button Next Step.
+5. Choose **SAP HANA Cloud, SAP HANA Database** and click the button **Next Step**.
 6. Use default values for the remainder of the wizard, with the following exceptions:
     * In Step 2 (General), enter **DEMO_HANA_DB** for the instance name.
 Enter and confirm your administrator password – ***PLEASE REMEMBER IT AND/OR WRITE IT DOWN!***.
     * In Step 6 (Data Lake), turn on the toggle switch to Create Data Lake.
 Enter **DEMO_HANA_HDL** for the instance name.